 The condition usually gives its first symptoms sometime in their youth or in the late ’20s.
 It usually affects women between the ages of 20 and 30.
 The time frame at which symptoms begin early and before complete mental illness is known as a prodromal period.
 It can do it in days gone by, weeks, or even years.
 It can be very difficult to see for reasons that there is usually no problem.
 You can simply report changes that are not visible in the community, especially to young people.

 Positive Signs of Schizophrenia

 In this case, the word positive does not mean much.
 Means additional inputs or functions that are not supported in the real world.
-They are sometimes called the opposite manifestation and can include:

 - Day Dreams: These are false, mixed, and sometimes strange beliefs that are not based on the real world and that person will not give up, no matter where he is when he is shown current facts.
 For example, a person who is a fanatic may admit that people can hear their thoughts, that he is God or a deceiver, or that people put their heads in their heads or get rich.

 - Dream Pipes: This includes counterfeit chemicals.
 Hearing voices is the most well-known myth in people with signs of schizophrenia.
 Voices can tell about a person’s behavior, harass them, or give orders.
 Many unusual types include hallucinations, a strange smell, a pleasant taste in your mouth, and sensations in your skin even though nothing is affecting your body.

 - Mental shock: In this case, the person may stop talking, and their body may be rehabilitated for some time.